🔑 Maker projects · 4 min read

 Make one in a minute

-Names, gift tags, team merch — design a custom keychain and download the file free, no signup.
+Names, gift tags, team merch, design a custom keychain and download the file free, no card.

 Open the keychain generator →

-How do I print a two-color keychain without a multi-color printer?
+How do I print two colours without a multi-colour printer?